innovativemedicine/haplorec-wui/srcDoc/overview.rst

 haplorec-wui
 ============

-Most of the complexity in haplorec-wui is in ``web-app/js/pipeline.js``, which is where the logic for laying out a dependency graph is implemented.
+Most of the complexity in haplorec-wui is in ``web-app/js/pipeline.js``, which is where the logic for laying out a dependency graph in a cartesian coordinate system is implemented.

+The javascript code is provided with the cartesian coordinates for laying out nodes in the graph (where the x coordinate is the ``level``, and y coordinate is the ``rowLevel``), and the coordinates themselves are calculated in ``haplorec.util.dependency.Dependency``.

+The details of laying out the graph and calculating cartesian coordinates are well documented in :ref:`dependencyGraph` as well as in ``web-app/js/pipeline.js``.